-Proc ess Indicators Suggested Performance Indicators 1.
-Has the SCERT revised the teacher education curriculum of D.Ed course based on National Curriculum Framework for Teacher Education 2009?
-I IRRIII/AMIVIIV MASEIIME 2.
-3. and assessment processes based on the National Curriculum Framework 2005?
-3. Number of educational administrators and head teachers trained by SCERT 4. % of new books (< 3 years old) in the institution library 4 .
-5. Has the SCERT established special cells/laboratories for Mathematics, Science, Languages, Social Studies and Educational Technology?
-Does the SCERT hold regular meetings with a.
-SSA b.
+Proc ess Indicators Su ggested Performance Indicators 1.
+Has the SCERT revised the teacher education curriculum of D.Ed course based on National Curriculum Framework for Teacher Education 2009? out/Activity Measures % faculty vacancy in SCERT 2.
+Has the SCERT re-designed the school curriculum, textbooks and assessment processes based on the National Curriculum Framework 2005?
+Number of teacher educators who have undergone orientation programmes conducted by SCERT Number of educational administrators and head teachers 0 Э. trained by SCERT 3.
+3. Does the SCERT have a detailed, updated district-wise database on school education in the State? % of new books (< 3 years old) in the institution library 4.
+Has the SCERT established special cells/laboratories for Mathematics, Science, Languages, Social Studies and 5.
+Number of learning surveys conducted by SCERT and reports of these surveys Educational Technology?
+6. Development of detailed information database on school 5.
+Does the SCERT hold regular meetings with education in the State a.
+SSA Ou tput/Outcome Measure b.
 RMSA c.
 DIETs d.
-CTEs e.
-IASEs Output/Outcome Measure School curriculum reflecting National Curriculum Framewor 2005 Teacher Education curriculum in alignment with National Curriculum Framework for Teacher Education 2009 6.
+CTEs 1.
+School curriculum reflecting National Curriculum Framework 2005 e.
+IASEs 2.
+Teacher Education curriculum in alignment with National Curriculum Framework for Teacher Education 2009 6.
 Has the SCERT re-organized its structure based on its requirements?
-Availability of resource material for teachers and teacher educators 7.
+3. Availability of resource material for teachers and teacher educators 7.
 Has the SCERT developed orientation programmes for educational administrators and head teachers?
 8. Has the SCERT developed material for teacher educators to use in other teacher education institutions and for teachers in schools?
+9. Has there been recorded feedback (through independent